etsinko/purchase-workflow/purchase_request_to_requisition/README.rst

 Purchase Request to Call for Bids
 =================================
-This module introduces the following features:

-* The possibility to create new Call for Bids or update existing Bids from Purchase Request Lines.
+This module introduces the possibility to create or extend a Call for Bids from Purchase Request Lines.

 Usage